-- Create a sustainable public awareness campaign to increase awareness of HCBS and the ADRL.
+- See response in Section VIII.I.4. - Create a sustainable public awareness campaign to increase awareness of HCBS and the ADRL.
 Campaign should include marketing on social media and providing education to the public, professionals, stakeholders and TPMs at serious risk of entering nursing facilities.
 Campaign will also provide education to those parties that recommend SNF care to TPMs. - With the assistance of an advertising vendor the State created a sustainable public awareness campaign and conducted educational webinars about HCBS options that are recorded and posted to the DHHS website.
-The State will run the social media campaign twice per year and will continue to provide ongoing educational opportunities and use the recorded webinars to ensure TPMs are aware of HCBS options. - State staff will also man information booths at community events and will make themselves available for media requests and to present information about HCBS at stakeholder meetings and virtual an in-person conferences across the State.
+The State will run the social media campaign twice per year and will continue to provide ongoing educational opportunities and use the recorded webinars to ensure TPMs are aware of HCBS options. - State staff will also have information booths at community events and will make themselves available for media requests and to present information about HCBS at stakeholder meetings and virtual and in-person conferences across the State.
 (Ongoing strategies through December 14, 2023)